An Explanation of California’s Three Tier Sex Offender System

 - Coercing someone to commit a sex crime

 - An offender sentenced to life in prison or 15 to 25 years to life for violating Penal Code 667.61

 If charged with any of the above-listed crimes, you’re ineligible to petition the court for removal from the sex offender registry.

 Enlist the Help of Aron Law Firm

-If you or someone close to you has been accused or convicted of a sex crime in California, contact the experienced criminal defense lawyers at Aron Law Firm.
+If you or someone close to you has been accused or convicted of a sex crime in California, contact the experienced criminal defense lawyers in Santa Barbara, CA at Aron Law Firm.
 You stand a better chance of protecting your rights by seeking legal representation.